-Lake Titicaca is one of the most spectacular high-altitude lake in the world.
+Lake Titicaca, or Lago Titicaca in Spanish, is one of the most spectacular high-altitude lake in the world.

 Where is Lake Titicaca?